Everything You Need to Know About Variegated Monstera Plant Types and Growing Tips at Home

 Feeding & Fertilizing Variegated Monstera Plants

-These plants aren’t heavy feeders, but they will benefit from regular doses of houseplant fertilizer.
+These plants aren’t heavy feeders, but they will benefit from regular doses of houseplant fertilizer (particularly if they’re looking a little limp or droopy).
 Apply a general houseplant fertilizer once a month in the late spring through early fall.
 You don’t need to fertilize outside of this time frame.

 Varigated Monsteras are slow growers, so you don’t need to repot them very often.
 If they do outgrow their current container, you can move them to a new container that is a few inches bigger than their current container.